The Invincible Six

-The Invincible Six is a 1970 American-Iranian adventure film directed by Jean Negulesco and starring Stuart Whitman, Elke Sommer, Curd Jürgens, and Ian Ogilvy.
+The Invincible Six (also known as The Heroes and Qahremanan) is a 1970 American-Iranian adventure film directed by Jean Negulesco and starring Stuart Whitman, Elke Sommer, James Mitchum, Curd Jürgens, and Ian Ogilvy.
 Six international criminals attempt to steal the crown jewels of Iran, but in the tradition of 1954 film Seven Samurai and the 1960 film The Magnificent Seven, end up defending a village from bandits.
 In Britain and several other countries it was picked up for distribution by Paramount Pictures.

 Plot

 An adventurous American whom everybody calls Tex, and his partners, the mechanically savvy Mike and an Englishman named Ronald, are foiled in their bid to steal Tehran's precious jewels.
-In the desert, they join up with three other criminals, an Iranian, an Italian, and a German, to plot another heist.
+They become fugitives in the Iranian desert, and eventually join up with three other criminals, an Iranian, an Italian, and a German, to plot another heist.

-They have the good fortune of meeting Zari, the beautiful mistress of the infamous bandit Malik, who is after a valuable amulet.
-So is the man who wants to claim Malik's place in the eyes of all, Nazar, but all does not go well.
-Ronald is captured and tortured, Nazar is shot, and Zari is soon forced to decide if she wishes to continue on to wherever fate takes Tex next.
+They meet Zari, the beautiful mistress of the infamous bandit Malik, who is after a valuable amulet.
+Nazar, the marauder who besieged the village that the protagonists took refuge in, was after this same amulet.
+This leads to an intense and violent conflict.
+In the end, Ronald is captured and tortured, Nazar is shot, and Zari is soon forced to decide if she wishes to continue on to wherever fate takes Tex next.